 - 4.8.
 The Neighbourhood Plan process is intended to be local community led.
-It will be for the local Town or Parish Council to undertake their own Neighbourhood Plan public consultations and the District Council will generally not seek or expect to be involved other than as a consultee. - 4.9.
+It will be for the local Town or Parish Council to undertake their own Neighbourhood Plan public consultations and the District Council will generally not seek or expect to be involved other than as a consultee.
+Guidance specifically designed to support qualifying bodies, which includes Town or Parish Council, on the consultation process relating to the preparation of a Neighbourhood Plan is set out in Appendix 3 of this Statement. - 4.9.
 In addition to its statutory responsibilities the District Council will publicise the Neighbourhood Plan consultation on the District Council website with a link to the published draft Neighbourhood Plan.